Skip to main content

 Updated over a week ago

-Effective July 1, 2020, Numetric will no longer support any data connections utilizing TLS 1.0 or 1.1 cryptographic protocols.
-All data connections must utilize TS 1.2 or higher to establish a secure data connection with Numetric’s data platform.
+Effective March 1, 2026, Numetric will no longer support any data connections utilizing TLS 1.2 cryptographic protocols.
+All data connections must utilize TS 1.3 to establish a secure data connection with Numetric’s data platform.

 What is TLS?